Shannon Baker (gridiron football)

-Shannon Maurice Baker (born July 20, 1971) is an American former professional football wide receiver in the National Football League (NFL) who played for the Indianapolis Colts.
+Shannon Maurice Baker (born July 20, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Indianapolis Colts.
 He played college football for the Florida State Seminoles.
 He also played in the Canadian Football League (CFL) for the Winnipeg Blue Bombers and Saskatchewan Roughriders.

 Early life

 Baker is from Lakeland, Florida.
 He initially attended Kathleen High School in Lakeland, where he threw for 1,243 yards and 12 touchdowns as a sophomore quarterback.
 Baker transferred to Lakeland High School as a junior and was converted to a wide receiver before switching back to quarterback ahead of his senior season in 1988.
 Aside from football, he was a starter on the basketball team and starred on the track and field team.
 As a junior in 1988, he won the state title in the 100 meter dash.
 Baker repeated the feat as a senior, also winning the 220 yard dash state title, and was named the Polk County Boys Track Athlete of the Year by The Tampa Tribune.